Creating and Customizing m-Power Dashboards

 Developers who create dashboards can optionally add in runtime filters to a dashboard that allow the end-user to filter any desired applications or DX Designs which have been added to the dashboard.
 First, click the configuration button (red gear) in the top right corner of the screen.
 This will open a slide out menu.
 Then press 'Create Filter'.

-In the subsequent screen that pops up, use the 'Configuration' tab provide the filter a name and select whether the Data Type of the filter will be 'Alpha/Numeric' or a true date.
+In the subsequent Dashboard Filter screen that pops up, use the 'Configuration' tab to provide the new filter a name and select whether the Data Type of the filter will be 'Alpha/Numeric' or a true date.
 Other options in this window include specifying if the filter should accept a single value, multiple values, or a range of values (Input Type).
 Also presented is the option to configure the filter style (Input Style) and choose whether it will be a text input, a dropdown list, slider, among other choices.
 In this example, my filter for Customer Number will accept a single value, and use a dropdown list.

 Note that for Input Style, utilizing the 'Select List', 'Radio Buttons', or 'Text w/ Lookup' will require using a pre-built External Option List Retrieval application ('Get data from an option list') or creating a static list of values ('Create a value list ').